schnurlosdusche/arduino_tubeamp/README.md

 --------------------------------------------------------------------------------------------------

 I installed an arduino nano in my selfmade tube-preamp to monitor and control the voltages for the tubes.
-My preamp uses a 6H1N and a EAA91 for each channel.
+My preamp uses a 6H1N and an EAA91 for each channel.

 The best way to start a tube amp, is to preheat the tubes for a recent time before applying the higher anode voltage.
 In my case, a voltage of around 90VDC is used as anode voltage.
+Nowerdays (and I guess the future in general), tubes are getting more and more expensive and sometimes almost impossible to get/buy (especially some kinds).
+If there is a way, to maximize their lifespan, this project seems for me to be a logical way.
+So why not use a technology that is simple, cheap and easy to build on your own ?

 The Nano measures the voltages of 6.3VDC and the 90VDC in the first step after applying mains power to the preamp.
 Within 5 seconds, both power supplies should stabilize.
 Are both voltages within